 Do you have other brilliant ideas to handle these situations?
 Share your thoughts in the comments below.

-Need more help with managing your brand crisis online?
+Need more help with your crisis management plan?
 Learn how monitoring can help:

 Subscribe to Marketing + Monitoring Weekly